Equality and Human Rights Commission: History

 Phillips completed his second term of office in September 2012, which, together with his term at the CRE made him the longest serving leader of any UK equality commission.

-In 2006 Phillips asserted that Britain's current approach to multiculturalism could cause Britain to "sleepwalk towards segregation".
+In 2006, Phillips asserted that Britain's current approach to multiculturalism could cause Britain to "sleepwalk towards segregation".
 He expanded on these views in 2016 in a publication by Civitas entitled Race and Faith: the Deafening Silence, in which he said that "squeamishness about addressing diversity and its discontents risks allowing our country to sleepwalk to a catastrophe that will set community against community, endorse sexist aggression, suppress freedom of expression, reverse hard-won civil liberties, and undermine the liberal democracy that has served this country so well for so long."

+The second chair of the Commission was Onora O’Neill.
+She was an Emeritus Professor of Philosophy at the University of Cambridge, a former President of the British Academy.

 The third chair of the Commission was David Isaac, appointed in 2016.
 Isaac was formerly chairman of LGBT charity Stonewall and trustee of the Diana, Princess of Wales Memorial Fund.

 In 2017, the National Audit Office reported that the Commission's budget had been cut by almost 70% in the ten years since it was created, with plans for a further 25% reduction over the next four years.